 - 1. Students can move from one level of a course to a different level of the same course.
 This is called a level change. - 2.
 Students can add a course and drop a different course.
 This is called a course change.

-The deadlines for making these changes are as follows:
+The deadlines for making these changes are within first 10 days of school.